 Thanks to our generous donors Connect Africa Vocational Institute opened with its inaugural class in February 2018!
-With valuable job skills graduates are able to earn a meaningful income - now that’s economic opportunity!
+With valuable job skills our graduates are able to earn a meaningful income - now that’s economic opportunity!

 Soon-to-be tailors learn fashion and design.
-Graduates are able to sew school uniforms, alter readily available second-hand clothing and to create original clothing designs of fine attire.
+Graduates are able to sew school uniforms, alter readily available second-hand clothing and create original clothing designs of fine attire.